flysight/flysight-2-firmware/Docs/ble.md

 3.  **Bonding Process:**
     *   **Initiation:** After connecting to a FlySight 2 in Pairing Request Mode, the central device *must* initiate bonding to establish a secure, encrypted link and be added to the whitelist.
     *   **Security:** FlySight 2 requests **Security Mode 1, Level 2** (Authenticated pairing with encryption, No MITM protection).
 It uses the **Just Works** association model (as it has NoInput/NoOutput capabilities).
     *   **Triggering Pairing:** Since the peripheral (FlySight) cannot force pairing, the central device must trigger it.
-A reliable method is to attempt to **read a secure characteristic** (e.g., `CRS_RX` UUID `00000002-8e22-4541-9d4c-21edae82ed19`) immediately after connecting.
+A reliable method is to attempt to **read a secure characteristic** (e.g., `FT_Packet_In` UUID `00000002-8e22-4541-9d4c-21edae82ed19`) immediately after connecting.
 FlySight 2 requires encryption for accessing user data characteristics.
 This read attempt will fail with an "insufficient authentication/encryption" error from the FlySight's BLE stack, which typically prompts the central device's OS/BLE stack to initiate the pairing/bonding procedure (often showing a system dialog to the user like "Pair with FlySight?").
     *   **Completion:** Once pairing is complete, the central device should store the bonding information (keys) provided by the BLE stack for future use.
 The FlySight stores the central's identity.

 4.  **Reconnecting:**